X-Men: The Last Stand: Plot

-A depowered Mystique gives up Magneto's base in the woods to the FBI who raid it.
+A depowered Mystique gives up Magneto's base in the woods to the FBI, who raid it.
 However, the detected human heat signatures in the camp are Multiple Man and his copies.
 Magneto and the Brotherhood attack Alcatraz to kill a young mutant named Jimmy, whose genome is used to create the cure.
 They overwhelm the military troops until the remaining X-Men arrive to confront them.
 During the fight, Kitty Pryde saves Jimmy from Juggernaut, Iceman subdues Pyro, and Logan distracts Magneto for Hank McCoy to inject him with the cure, nullifying his powers.
 The Phoenix awakens and begins destroying anyone within range of her powers.
 Logan realizes that only he can stop the Phoenix due to his healing factor and adamantium skeleton.
-When Logan approaches her, Grey momentarily gains control and begs him to save her.
-Logan is forced to stab Grey, fatally wounding her.
+When Logan approaches her, Jean momentarily gains control and begs him to save her.
+Heartbroken, Logan fatally stabs Jean, and she dies in his arms.

 Sometime later, mutant rights are finally obtained, and Xavier's school still operates with Storm as headmistress.
 The President of the United States appoints McCoy as ambassador to the United Nations.
 Rogue, having taken the cure, rekindles her relationship with Iceman.
 Meanwhile, Magneto sits at a chessboard in San Francisco, seemingly human and weak, and as he gestures toward a metal chess piece, it wobbles slightly.

-Elsewhere, Moira MacTaggert, while checking on a comatose patient, (Note: In the DVD commentary, it is revealed that the patient was "P. Xavier", Charles Xavier's brain-dead twin brother, whose character was written for the scene.
-Earlier in the film, MacTaggert spoke in a video about the ways of using mutant powers, such as transferring the mind of a dying man into the body of a patient with no higher brain function, giving an explanation for his resurrection.) is startled when he greets her with Xavier's voice.
+Elsewhere, doctor Moira MacTaggert checks on a comatose patient.
+(Note: In the DVD commentary, it is revealed that the patient was "P. Xavier", Charles Xavier's brain-dead twin brother, whose character was written for the scene.
+Earlier in the film, MacTaggert spoke in a video about the ways of using mutant powers, such as transferring the mind of a dying man into the body of a patient with no higher brain function, giving an explanation for his resurrection.)
+She is startled when he greets her with Xavier's voice.